soluyanow/python1/Extensions-Index.md

 The `install_ext` magic has been removed from IPython.
 Extensions should be published as Python packages, and installed with `pip`.
-# This breaks a lot of notbooks and forces users to look up why the notebook does not work.
+### This breaks a lot of notebooks and forces users to look up why the notebook does not work.
 Very convenient.

 ## ActiveState Code Recipes magics